bitmoremedia/mygi/pages/about/index.md

 ## Open Source

-The MyGi website is an open source project.
-Get in touch via <a href="https://github.com" target="_blank">Github</a> if you want to contribute
+The MyGi website is an open source project - if you would like to contribute then get in touch via <a href="https://github.com" target="_blank">Github</a>